 The route of the individual Kós Ultramarathon is identical to that of the Kós Hiking 53 tour, while the relay route is identical to that of the Kós Hiking 59 tour.
 The checkpoints are the same, too.

 • The detailed description of the ultramarathon route can be found in the Tour Guide/tour map.

 • In exceptional cases (e.g. extreme weather conditions) the organizers reserve the right to change the marathon route or to cancel the whole race or certain stages of it.

-Bib, phone with the app installed, drinking flask with at least 0,5 l of water.
+Bib, SI-card, drinking flask with at least 0,5 l of water.
 The race officials can check the existence of this equipment at any time.
 If they are not available, the participant can be excluded from the race.

 Wind- and waterproof jacket, long-sleeve warm blouse, light super trousers, survival blanket for extreme weather conditions are recommended.
 Trekking poles are useful at steep ascents and descents.
 Torch and whistle are recommended as emergency signaling tools.